 We only allow 2-3 man tents, with no larger or family-sized tents permitted.
 For mixed teams of two or three hikers, the second tent will be transported for them.
 For teams of four or five hikers, tents will need to be carried.

-Volunteer registrations are now open.
+Volunteer registrations open at the same time as bookings for participants.
 If you’re volunteering in any role – even just assisting another volunteer – you will need to be registered.
 You can read more about how to register by following this link.

-Yes.
-You will need to be registered with Scouts, and enter your membership number into Scouts EMS when registering to volunteer.
+You will need to be registered with Scouts or Girlguiding as a volunteer, and enter your membership number into our booking system to register and take part.

 Yes.
 You will need a valid DBS to volunteer.
-You will also need to be registered with Scouts, and enter your membership number into Scouts EMS when registering to volunteer.
+You will also need to be registered with Scouts or Girlguiding as a volunteer, and enter your membership number into our booking system to register and take part.
 This will allow us to check your DBS is valid on the date of Cheshire Hike.

 Don’t worry!
-With the scale of Cheshire Hike, sometimes certificates, distance badges or neckers don’t make it to participants correctly.
+With the scale of Cheshire Hike, it’s possible that certificates, distance badges or neckers don’t make it to participants correctly.
 Sometimes they’re lost too.
 Whether you didn’t get something, or it’s been lost, you can place an order here and we’ll post it out to you.

 Our white woggles are Cheshire Hike branded without the year of the event.
 If you’d like to buy one, you can do this during the onboarding day, at the finish, or order them online and we’ll post them out to you!